vishwakftw/Community-Pagerank/pipeline/README.md

             + Collect all the candidate pages, and keep only those with `NAME` in it.
             + Obtain the pages, and check the category.
             + Use the page with the highest non-zero category intersection between category provided online, and categories in the dataset.
-            + If no such page exists, then we leave that person.
+            + If no such page exists or further exceptions occur, then we exclude that person's page for the dataset.
-+ This is the jist of what happens [here](https://github.com/vishwakftw/CS6670-TDM/blob/master/pipeline/page_data.py#L93-L115).
++ This is basically the jist of what happens [here](https://github.com/vishwakftw/CS6670-TDM/blob/master/pipeline/page_data.py#L93-L115).

 #### Classifiers used
 ---------------------